Welcome, I'm so glad you found me

 Hello!
 My name is Kim, and I am an End of Life Doula.
 My role is to be a non-medical presence for the dying person, as well as their family and loved ones.
 I provide support, education, compassion, and options, allowing the individual to have their death unfold in alignment with their wishes.
 I believe every person should feel safe, supported & guided during this important transition.

-I have 15 years of experience working as an Enrolled Nurse within a Palliative Care Hospital.
-I loved this work, and it has led me to where I am today.
+I have 20 years of experience working as an Enrolled Nurse within a Palliative Care Hospital.
+I love this work, and it has led me to where I am today.

-Whether you or your loved one is planning for a home death, or a death within a hospital or aged care facility, I will work with you to create a calm and peaceful environment.
+Whether you or your loved one is planning for a home death, or a death within a hospital or aged care facility, I will work with you to create a clear plan, and a calm and peaceful environment.

 I would love to share my experience and knowledge with you, enabling a holistic approach to the end of life.
-My mission is to help others recognise death as a natural part of life that can be a very special and beautiful experience.
+My mission is to help others recognise death as a natural part of life and reassure you that it can be a very special and beautiful experience.

 “Deathwalker Training”, The Natural Death Care Centre with Zenith Virago